treeverse/lakeFS/docs/index.md

 df = spark.read.parquet("s3a://my-bucket/collections/foo/")
 ```

-Once the data collections in my-bucket get added to a repository, the same operation becomes:
+After adding the data collections in my-bucket to a repository, the same operation becomes:

-As this example illustrates, you can use the same methods and syntax you already use to read and write data when using a lakeFS repository.
-This makes adoption process of lakeFS minimal, and can be done incrementally.
 ```py
 df = spark.read.parquet("s3a://my-repo/main-branch/collections/foo/")
 ```

+You can use the same methods and syntax you already use to read and write data when using a lakeFS repository.
+This simplifies adoption of lakeFS: minimal changes are needed to get started, making further changes an incremental process.

 ## Why is lakeFS the data solution you've been missing?

 Working with data in a lakeFS repository &mdash; as opposed to a bucket &mdash; enables simplified workflows when developing data lake pipelines.

-Never again will you spend time doing the following tasks:
+lakeFS performs all these operations safely and efficiently:

 * **Copying objects between prefixes to promote new data**
 * **Deleting specific objects to recover from data errors**
 * **Maintaining auxilliary jobs that populate a development environment with data**

-If you execute any of these actions, adopting lakeFS will speed up development and deployment cycles, reduce the chance of incorrect data making it into production, and make it less painful in the event it does.
+If today you spend time performing any of these actions, adopting lakeFS
+will speed up your development and deployment cycles, reduce the chance of
+incorrect data making it into production, and make recovery less painful if it does.

 Through its versioning engine, lakeFS enables the following built-in operations familiar from Git: